roderickvd/pleezer/CONTRIBUTING.md

 ### Acknowledgments

 We appreciate all contributions to **pleezer**.
 We will acknowledge contributors in the release notes unless they choose to opt out.

+### Licensing

+Unless contributors explicitly state otherwise, any contribution intentionally submitted for inclusion in **pleezer** shall be licensed under the terms of the [Sustainable Use License](https://github.com/roderickvd/pleezer/blob/main/LICENSE.md), without any additional terms or conditions.